nitrotasks/nitro-server/readme.md

 - `mocha --compilers coffee:coffee-script test/<filename>.coffee` - to test
   only some things.

 # About Nitro Sync

 ## Module Layout

 ![Modules](module_layout.jpg)

 ## Storage

-All data is stored in a MySQL database
+All data is stored in a SQL database

-Data stored on MySQL includes
+Data stored on SQL includes

 - All user data
     - ID